 June 23, 2014

 Srebrenica is a small town in the far east of Bosnia – very near the border with Serbia.
 It is in Republik Srpska (the Serb-controlled section of Bosnia).
 During the war, Srebrenica was declare a UN Safe-Zone.
-Near the end of the war Srebrenica (with its large Muslim population) was overrun by Serb forces who, in their attempt to ethnically cleanse the area, massacred over 8,000 unarmed civilian men and boys.
+Near the end of the war Srebrenica (with its large Muslim population) was overrun by Serb military forces who, in their attempt to ethnically cleanse the area, massacred over 8,000 unarmed civilian men and boys.
 This is the largest massacre in Europe since WWII.
 Today Srebrenica still bears many deep scars from the war; psychologically, physically, socially, spiritually.
-At this Friendship Camp we'll hold a Friendship Camp with the children of Leptir (butterfly), a wonderful organization for children with disabilities.
+We hold a Friendship Camp with the children of Leptir (butterfly), a wonderful organization for children with disabilities based in the village of Potocari (just ouside of Srebrenica).
 These kids are great!
-This will be our 8th year with these amazing children and some of their family members!
+This was our 8th year with these amazing children and their family members!